FreedomBen/breakout71/Readme.md

 - the more balls are close to a brick, the more combo is gained when breaking it.
 If only one ball, loose one point or reset
 - ball avoids brick of wrong color
 - puck slowly follows desired  position, but +1 combo
+- knockback : hitting a brick pushes it (requires sturdy bricks)

 ## Hard perk ideas
 - accelerometer controls coins and balls